 When you envision a typical university classroom, you might see desks and laptops in a lecture hall.
 But for students in Community Service-Learning (CSL) classes at UAlberta, learning often takes place out of the classroom—and sometimes even off campus.

 The CSL program, housed in the Faculty of Arts, integrates service in the community as an integral component of learning for students.
 CSL classes are developed in partnership between community organizations, instructors and CSL staff, and require students to participate in roughly 20 hours of out-of-classroom learning in the community during a term.
-Although there are CSL programs in other Canadian universities, this is one of the only CSL programs in Canada located in the Faculty of Arts.
+Although there are CSL programs in other Canadian universities, this is the only CSL program in Canada located in the Faculty of Arts.
 It is also the only CSL program that offers Humanities 101, a non-credit course delivered entirely in the community to learners living with poverty, homelessness, violence and health issues.

 CSL began in 2003 as a pilot program involving three sociology courses, eight community organizations, and 40 students; by 2012, the program had grown to more than sixty courses, over 160 community partners and over 900 students.
 The program works with and matches community organizations in and around Edmonton, from small grassroots groups to large non-profit organizations.